 There is no filing fee to run for office.
 However, there is a fee if you wish to have a Candidate's Statement printed in the Voter's Pamphlet.
-Both the statement and the estimated fee of \$2,000.00 are due when nomination papers are filed.
+Both the statement and the estimated fee of \$2,140 are due when nomination papers are filed.
+You may owe more or receive a refund once the actual cost from the Registrar of Voter's Office has been established.